JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 4. Enter function Name **rek_lambda**.
 5. Select **python 3.6** in Runtime blank.
 6. Select **Choose an existing role** in **Role** blank and choose **myRek_role** as Existing role.
 If the role is not existing, choose **create a new role**.
-7. If you don’t have the role, type the role name as **myRek_role** and paste the following code in policy document:
+7. If you don’t have the role, click the role name as **myRek_role** and paste the following code in policy document:

 ![5.png](/img/5.png)